Q&A: Supe talks strategies around homelessness, policing in SF Mission

 ML: Officers just successfully de-escalated a confrontation with a person armed with a knife at the station.
 What, if anything, does this tell us about reform efforts?
 Is this (impact weapons, bruising but no serious injuries) how you want policing done?

 Ronen: I am so thrilled about this.
-The Chief came, we have regular meetings on police reform at the Board of Supervisors and at the last one, the Chief came and presented statistics showing that the use of force by officers has gone down dramatically and absolutely believe that this is the result of reform efforts that we have been pushing as a city both inside and outside of city hall.
+The chief came, we have regular meetings on police reform at the Board of Supervisors and at the last one, the chief came and presented statistics showing that the use of force by officers has gone down dramatically and I absolutely believe that this is the result of reform efforts that we have been pushing as a city both inside and outside of City Hall.

 And that its working.
 I just hope that we can continue to see that same type of process.